ohsu-qin/qipipe/doc/index.rst

 for the remaining Python packages.
 Install ``qipipe`` using the following procedure:

-1. Install and activate an Anaconda_ environment as described in the `qixnat Installation Instructions`_.
+1. Install and activate a qixnat_ Anaconda_ environment as described in the `qixnat Installation Instructions`_.

 2. Install the ``qipipe`` dependencies hosted by Anaconda::